GET READY! A new Adobe Exchange is coming!

-Adobe is excited to announce the launch of our new and improved app marketplace, Adobe Exchange, which will replace Adobe Add-ons.
+Adobe is excited to announce the launch of our forthcoming new and improved app marketplace, Adobe Exchange, which will replace Adobe Add-ons.

 As a unified destination that brings third party integrations with Creative Cloud, Document Cloud & Experience Cloud, under a single umbrella, Adobe Exchange will make it easier for your customers to discover and acquire third party apps that expand and enhance what they can achieve on Adobe’s Clouds.